Building a replica of the Sutton Hoo royal burial ship

 You can see in the picture below how elegant – and how big – our ship is, in this digital image from Southampton University.

-We have a unique opportunity now to build this ship; we have the space, the drive and the vision.
-We want to contribute more to the scientific understanding of our Anglo-Saxon heritage and develop skills and interests in our community.
-We want to row it!
+SHSC have a unique opportunity now to build this ship; the space, the drive and the vision and want to contribute more to the scientific understanding of our Anglo-Saxon heritage and develop skills and interests in our community.
+We all want to row it!

-The build will be overseen by academic and ship building experts, but the work will be organised to enable local volunteers to be involved in all stages, either through active participation in the build process or activities such as recording, interpretation or guiding.
-SHSC will employ professional shipwrights for the critical parts of the build.
-There will also be opportunities for apprentices students to work on the project.
+The build is being overseen by academic and ship building experts, but the work is organised to enable local volunteers to be involved in all stages, either through active participation in the build process or activities such as recording, interpretation or guiding.
+SHSC is employing professional shipwrights for the critical parts of the build.
+There may also be opportunities for apprentices and students to work on the project.

-SHSC are working with the National Trust and WRT – who will be responsible for guiding, exhibitions, education programmes and talks.
+SHSC are working with the WRT – who are responsible for guiding, exhibitions, education programmes and talks.

-Below is a picture of the lines plan of the Sutton Hoo ship’s hull.
+Below is a picture of what is technically known as a Minimum Reconstruction Drawing – a lines plan of the Sutton Hoo ship’s hull.

 This image from the Albaola museum in Spain shows some of the processes involved in choosing trees to build a ship – in this case a replica of a 17th century whaling ship.
 The men are holding up cut-outs of the part of the ship they want to make from the tree.

-SHSC also need to be able to reproduce the rivets that held the ship together; the original ones were from bog iron, which we cannot get in the quantities we need – there will be 3000 rivets altogether – so we are working on getting the right substitute.
-And we need to know more about cordage, thwarts, tholes, oars, anchors and so on…..the list is very long.
+SHSC also need to be able to reproduce the rivets that held the ship together; the original ones were from bog iron, which we cannot get in the quantities we need – there will be more than 3000 rivets altogether – and in any case it may not be possible to forge it the right way – so the right substitute has to be found.
+And not enough is yet known about cordage, thwarts, tholes, oars, anchors and so on…..the list is very long.